 The Future of Highland Park Ford Plant

 The Highland Park Ford Plant has such a beautiful history.
-Many Detroiters have family history dating back to when the automotive industry was booming many years ago.
+Many Detroiters have a family history dating back to when the automotive industry was booming many years ago.
 I have met people who have told me their fathers, uncles, and grandfathers used to work at the plant.
 I have also read articles about the history of Highland Park Ford Plant and the many people who had family who worked for Ford.
-With such a rich history, I am looking forward to seeing more positive changes of the Highland Park Ford Plant!
+With such a rich history, I hope there will be more positive changes in the Highland Park Ford Plant!